itsprincerain/Map-travel-mern/README.md

 ## Description
-In this application, you can pin your location and share your reviews with other users.
+In this application, you can login or register
+You can pin places you have traveled in any location and share your reviews with other users.

 ## Technologies Used